dschenck/easytree/docs/index.rst

 -------------------------------------------------------
 :code:`easytree` differs from :code:`jsontree` (see `here <https://github.com/dougn/jsontree>`_) in two important ways:

-1. elements, when attached or appended to an :code:`easytree`, recursively become tree branches if they are themselves lists, sets, tuples or dictionaries.
+1. elements, when attached or appended to an :code:`easytree.Tree`, recursively become tree branches if they are themselves lists, sets, tuples or dictionaries.
-2. serialization of an :code:`easytree` merely converts the tree to a dictionary, list or underlying value (for leaves.
+2. serialization of an :code:`easytree.Tree` merely converts the tree to a dictionary, list or underlying value (for leaves).
 It does not serialize to JSON.

 Compare:
 ::